 The Neurofeedback specialists at Cadabams assess and analyze a patient’s previous health records, medical history, lifestyle and other vital information to understand and know more about the patient’s behaviour.

-With the use of advanced instruments and monitoring procedures, neurofeedback doctors identify neurological responses and train the brain to induce better patient outcomes.
+With the use of advanced instruments and monitoring procedures, neurofeedback specialists identify neurological responses and train the brain to induce better patient outcomes.

 > How long does Neurofeedback take to work?